...

 20. “Inhale and create space, exhale and let go of what no longer serves you.”

-Insufficient adjustments from teachers can make students feel unsupported and unsure during their yoga practice.
+Insufficient adjustments from yoga teachers can make students feel unsupported and unsure during their yoga practice.

 Instructors must provide adjustments and guidance to help students deepen their practice and prevent injury.
 While teaching a class, instructors should aim to offer adjustments whenever necessary, rather than solely demonstrating poses.
 This creates a supportive and beneficial environment for students.